 Examples 1) I monitored pupils' 2) I worked with a small 3) I monitored the children progress during an activity group of year 7 pupils who as they used the role play focused on old and new had recently arrived from area in the foundation toys.
 I explained to the Poland.
 They spoke very stage.
 The focus is pupils in my group that little English, and I changed regularly, and I they were going to choose followed a programme to had helped to re organise from a selection of toys, help them learn basic the area as a café.
 This and group those toys into vocabulary and was the first time that the old and new.
 I questioned communication skills in the children had opportunity to the pupils about their initial weeks of their new use and explore the café, choice of toys and how school life.
 During the and I was nearby to they had decided to group session, I gave individual observe them.
 I noticed them.
 I used this as an and immediate feedback there were several opportunity to support the to the pupils as they children that were inclined pupils in their choices as attempted to pronounce to take over and dominate well as guiding those that new vocabulary and use activities, and I wanted to had not grasped the task simple sentences in ensure that quieter, less securely.
 As the session response to my questions. confident children could developed, I gave I sensitively corrected their take part and initiate as immediate feedback to pronunciation where well as follow.
 As the each of the pupils about necessary and gave much children used the area, I their choices, asking why verbal praise, as well as saw several took the role they had made the showing through my facial of waiter and waitress, and choices they had.
 This expression how well they others sat at the tables also gave pupils positive were doing.
 I prepared looking at the menus.
 I rewards and encouraged folders for them to store suggested as time went by them to think again in their work and used time that the children could some cases.
-I made notes at the end of the session take different roles and on my planning sheet that to summarise their encouraged them to listen indicated whether pupils learning.
+I made at the end of the session take different roles and notes on my planning to summarise their encouraged them to listen sheet that indicated learning.
 Where the pupils to one another.
-I used had understood the task had written tasks, I sticky notes to write my and noted those pupils marked their work immediate observations that needed further work alongside them to provide for each child, and these to grasp the concepts of immediate feedback. went towards their old and new. foundation stage profile Nataa records.
+I used whether pupils had had written tasks, I sticky notes to write my understood the task and marked their work immediate observations noted those pupils that alongside them to provide for each child, and these needed further work to immediate feedback. went towards their grasp the concepts of old foundation stage profile and new. records.
 Notes